 USF Libraries Digital Exhibits offer more than a decade of content curated by librarians, subject area experts, and visiting contributors.
 These robust presentations help to support teaching and learning, while encouraging further research.
 The exhibits highlight holdings from USF Special Collections, community partnerships, and the libraries’ strategic collecting areas from the past and present to appeal to a wide-range of viewers.
 From the history of Florida to environmental science and the horrors of the Holocaust, viewers can examine a variety of artifacts to connect with the past.
 Items on exhibit include digitized documents, oral histories, and photographs complemented by the insight of curators.

 - University of South Florida History

 - Environmental Studies

 - Holocaust and Genocide

-Robert Porter Allen Story Map: Examine Robert’s legacy to save the whooping crane.
+Examine Robert Porter Allen’s legacy in saving the whooping crane.

 The Tampa Bay Estuary